 9.1.2 A member may approach you if they are unhappy about something to do with their pension.
-If it is not a straightforward query that you can correct or explain, then the member should be asked to make their complaint to MyCSP.
-This should be done in writing and sent by email or post for the attention of the complaints manager to the details below:
+If it is not a straightforward query that you can correct or explain, then the member should be asked to make their complaint to the Scheme Administrator (MyCSP).
+This should be done in writing and sent by email or post for the attention of the complaints manager, to the details below:

-Guidance for members on making complaints can be found in the member section of the website.
+Guidance for members on making complaints can be found on the members section of the website.
 Please click here to find out more.

-9.1.3 If a member speaks to MyCSP and raises a concern, but doesn’t yet wish to make a formal complaint, then MyCSP will aim to resolve it before it becomes a complaint.
-This may involve explaining to the member the reason for delays, or outlining the different actions being taken by MyCSP and employers.
+9.1.3 If a member speaks to the Scheme Administrator and raises a concern, but doesn’t yet wish to make a formal complaint, then the Scheme Administrator will aim to resolve it before it becomes a complaint.
+This may involve explaining to the member the reason for delays, or outlining the different actions being taken by the Scheme Administrator and employer.

-If a member makes it clear they are making a complaint, or they are not happy with any initial explanation from MyCSP, then MyCSP will start the complaints procedure.
-If you refer a complaint from a member to MyCSP, then they will also start the complaints procedure.
-This may involve contacting you to query data they hold or to get further information.
-MyCSP will then issue a response to the member to explain how their concerns have been resolved.
+If a member makes it clear they are making a complaint, or they are not happy with any initial explanation from the Scheme Administrator, then the Scheme Administrator will start the complaints procedure.
+If an employer refers a complaint from a member to the Scheme Administrator, then this will also start the complaints procedure.
+This may involve the Scheme Administrator contacting the employer to query data they hold or to get further information.
+It is therefore important for the employer to respond to the Scheme Administrator within agreed timescales.
+The Scheme Administrator will then issue a response to the member to explain how their concerns have been resolved.

-If the member does not feel their concerns have been resolved by MyCSP’s complaint response, then they may wish to contact The Pensions Ombudsman Early Resolution Team.
+If the member does not feel their concerns have been resolved by the Scheme Administrator’s complaint response, then they may wish to use the IDR process.

-A member has the right to refer their complaint free of charge at any stage.
-The Pensions Ombudsman Early Resolution Team can help a member raise their concerns and help deal with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.
+A member has the right to refer their complaint free of charge at any stage to The Pensions Ombudsman Early Resolution Service.
+They can help a member raise their concerns and help deal with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.

-Contact with The Pensions Ombudsman Early Resolution Team about a complaint needs to be made within three years of when the event(s) the member is complaining about happened – or, if later, within three years of when the member became aware of the event There is discretion for those time limits to be extended.
+Contact with The Pensions Ombudsman Early Resolution Service about a complaint needs to be made within three years of when the event(s) the member is complaining about happened – or, if later, within three years of when the member became aware of the event.
+There is discretion for those time limits to be extended.

 What is the internal dispute resolution (IDR) process?